 OTHER COSTS – What are the other reverse mortgage costs?

 There are various reverse mortgage costs associated to the origination, processing and underwriting which are referenced as other costs.
-Good Day Reverse has already explained the details of the origination fee and our exclusive discount to waive it completely, so that you pay $0.
+Good Day Reverse has already explained the details of our discounted reverse mortgage origination fee.
 In this section we will talk about what makes up the “other reverse mortgage costs” that you will see on a reverse mortgage quote.
-In addition to Good Day Reverse waiving the origination fee we also have programs that pay for most, if not all, of the reverse mortgage costs below.
-Why pay more when you can pay less!

 Other Reverse Mortgage Costs – Appraisal

 Good Day Reverse does not ask for our clients to pay for the appraisal out-of-pocket.
-Many reverse mortgage lenders will ask borrowers to pay for the appraisal themselves either with a credit card, or by check that is sent in with the application.
+Instead we allow our clients to finance the fee, so it can be paid through the loan at closing.
+Many reverse mortgage lenders will ask borrowers to pay for the appraisal upfront either with a credit card, or by check that is sent in with the application.
 An assigned FHA approved appraiser completes the appraisal.
 You can select reverse mortgage appraisal to learn more about the details of the appraisal process.

 Other Reverse Mortgage Costs – Title Insurance